diskuv/dkml-component-opam/DEVELOPMENT.md

 > Use `dockcross/manylinux2014-x86` below for 32-bit linux.

-In a POSIX compatible shell (on Windows do `dkml bash` to get a shell):
+In a POSIX compatible shell (on Windows do `with-dkml bash` to get a shell):

 ```sh
 docker run --rm dockcross/manylinux2014-x64 > ./dockcross